IshanKashyap01/Theory-of-Computation/Regex and FA/Finite Automata.md

 ## Properties of Finite Automata

-- If the machine encounters a symbol for which it has no states or if it reaches the end of the string, it will halt
+1. If the machine encounters a symbol for which it has no states or if it reaches the end of the string, it will halt

     - Therefore, Finite Automata are **always halting** machines

-- FAs have **finite states** and can only process a **finite input**
+2. FAs have **finite states** and can only process a **finite input**

-- For every regular set, there are an infinite number of NFAs and DFAs
+3. For every regular set, there are an infinite number of NFAs and DFAs

-- However, there can be *only one minimum DFA*
+4. There can be *more than one minimum NFA* but *only one minimum DFA*

-- Moreover, for a regular language, its minimum DFA and minimum NFA may or may not be the same
+5. Moreover, for a regular language, its minimum DFA and minimum NFA may or may not be the same